ymunemasa/data-tutorials/tutorials/hortonworks/realtime-event-processing-with-hdf/rtep-1.md

 It is time to start Apache NiFi.

 1\.
 SSH into the Hortonworks Sandbox.
-Note: if on Azure sandbox, change the IP address from 127.0.0.1 to your DNS name and login as root user using the password you set up for root.
+Note: if on Azure sandbox, change the IP address from 127.0.0.1 to your Public IP Address and login as root user using the password you set up for root.

 ~~~
 ssh root@127.0.0.1 -p 2222